Faeq-F/Zarlasht/diary.md

 Completed the online chat PoC targeting javascript, with messages saving to the database aswell so that new users in a chat can see old messages.
 Started to finish off the tic-tac-toe PoC targeting javascript.
-Will work on the pong PoC, targeting Erlang, in parallel.
+Will work on the pong PoC, targeting Erlang, in parallel. (as planned for weeks 6 & 7; goals 6, 7 & 8; aim 3)

 ### 09/11/2024 - 13/11/2024

 Shifting focus for PoCs to functional programs targeting Erlang, after a meeting with my supervisor; no longer doing concurrency testing and comparing targets.
-I have chosen to finish off the PoCs that target javascript, that have already been started, to help focus on familiarising myself with the technologies the targets share before facing the ones they do not.
+I have chosen to finish off the PoCs that target javascript, that have already been started, to help focus on familiarizing myself with the technologies the targets share before facing the ones they do not. (goal 3, 6 & 7; ensuring aim 4 & 7)

-Produced chat page for online chat PoC and implemented message publishing
+Produced chat page for online chat PoC and implemented message publishing. (as planned for week 5)

 </details>